5 Surefire Ways to Deal With Regret

 However, “what ifs” literally mean nothing in the practice of daily life.

-You can spend hours or even days guessing or wishing at a different outcome, but it doesn’t matter.
+You can spend hours or even days guessing or wishing for a different outcome, but it doesn’t matter.

-Those what-ifs will never directly impact your future other than to steal from it.
+Those what-ifs will never directly impact your future other than stealing from it.

 Stop reliving it and move on.